apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Nikki Haley's gender is rarely mentioned on the campaign trail but always present**
+**The former Chester County Prison warden retired the day before a convicted murderer escaped, officials said**

-You can read more about it [here](https://www.cnn.com/2023/09/02/politics/nikki-haley-gender-president-campaign/index.html).
+You can read more about it [here](https://www.inquirer.com/crime/danelo-cavalcante-chester-county-prison-escape-20230901.html).

 ## Requirements
 - Python 3.8